van001/lesscode-fp/README.md

 ```

 ### Monad (endofunctor) ###
-Uptill now we only talked about pure functions but real-world functions have side-effects (hidden data, wrapped context), are in-predictable (fail or different result), need sequential execution (one after another) or just too complex.
+Until now, we only talked about pure functions, but real-world functions have side-effects (hidden data, wrapped context), are in-predictable (fail or different result), need sequential execution (one after another), or just too complicated.

 Monads, let you do all that.
-Monads let you write functions that can separate concerns (decorator pattern), allow side effect (IO), introduce sequence, hide complexity.
+Monads let you write functions that can separate concerns (decorator pattern), allow side effects (IO), introduce sequence, hide complexity.

-Think of monad as a function that wraps all the side-effects and make it a pure and allow composition by passing the value from one to another.
+Think of Monad as a function that wraps all the side effects and makes it a pure and allow composition by passing the value from one to another.
 In category
-theroy jargon, Monads are just a [Monoid](https://en.wikipedia.org/wiki/Monoid_(category_theory)) (Category with single element that can be joined).
+theory jargon, Monads are just a [Monoid](https://en.wikipedia.org/wiki/Monoid_(category_theory)) (Category with a single element that can join).

-***Monad is just a monoid in the category of endofunctors - Saunders Mac Lane***
+*** Monad is just a monoid in the category of endofunctors - Saunders Mac Lane***

-Lesscode  provide some built-in Monads using javascript async (promise).
+Lesscode provides some built-in Monads using javascript async (promise).

 **$M(...)** supports [monadic composition](https://github.com/van001/lesscode-fp#Composition) (instead of a >==> operator or kliesli arrow , as it's called in category theory).

-$ indicates composition, M denotes monad or sequence.
+$ indicates composition, M denotes Monad, or sequence.

 ```
-// Read content of a file.
-const FileRead = option =>  name => fs.promises.readFile(name, option);
+// Read the content of a file. const FileRead = option => name => fs.promises.readFile(name, option);

 // mondaic composition : copy the content of one file to another (point-free) const FileCopy = to => $M(FileWrite(utf8)(to), FileRead(utf8))